avivajpeyi/pspline_psd/CONTRIBUTING.md

 ### Write Documentation

-Python Boilerplate could always use more documentation, whether as part of the official Python Boilerplate docs, in docstrings, or even on the web in blog posts, articles, and such.
+P-spline PSD could always use more documentation, whether as part of the official P-spline PSD docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/avivajpeyi/psline_psd/issues.
+The best way to send feedback is to file an issue at https://github.com/avivajpeyi/pspline_psd/issues.

 If you are proposing a feature: